 A monuments walking route through Baku: statues, poets and memory

-A self-guided walking route through Baku's monuments and statues — Nizami Square, the Museum of Literature, poets and cultural figures — with the history behind each stop and how it connects to the wider country.
+A self-guided walking route through Baku's monuments and statues — Nizami Square, the Museum of Literature and more, with the history behind each stop.

 You can learn a surprising amount about Azerbaijan just by walking central Baku and paying attention to who stands on the pedestals.
 The city's monuments are not tucked away in a sculpture park — they are woven into squares and streets people cross every day.
-This route strings the best of them together into a walk you can do in an afternoon.
+This route strings the best of them together into a walk you can do in an afternoon, and it doubles as a low-effort introduction to how the country sees itself: a place that puts its poets, not its generals, on the tallest plinths.

 Start at Nizami Square